awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

 **Important**
 When you choose an instance type using the AWS Management Console, the number of **vCPU** shown for each **Instance type** is the number of YARN vcores for that instance type, not the number of EC2 vCPUs for that instance type\.
 For more information on the number of vCPUs for each instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 For each fleet, you specify up to five EC2 instance types\.
-If you use an [Allocation strategy for instance fleets](#emr-instance-fleet-allocation-strategy), you can specify up to 30 EC2 instance types per instance fleet\.
+If you use an [Allocation strategy for instance fleets](#emr-instance-fleet-allocation-strategy) and create a cluster using the AWS CLI or the Amazon EMR API, you can specify up to 30 EC2 instance types per instance fleet\.
 Amazon EMR chooses any combination of these EC2 instance types to fulfill your target capacities\.
 Because Amazon EMR wants to fill target capacity completely, an overage might happen\.
 For example, if there are two unfulfilled units, and Amazon EMR can only provision an instance with a count of five units, the instance still gets provisioned, meaning that the target capacity is exceeded by three units\.

 If you reduce the target capacity to resize a running cluster, Amazon EMR attempts to complete application tasks and terminates instances to meet the new target\.
 For more information, see [Terminate at task completion](emr-scaledown-behavior.md#emr-scaledown-terminate-task)\.
 Amazon EMR has a 60\-minute timeout for completing a resize operation\.
 In some cases, a node may still have tasks running after 60 minutes, and Amazon EMR reports that the resize operation was successful and that the new target was not met\.